 Do Your Research.
 Know who will be participating and what they will expect.
 If possible, ask for their opinions from the beginning.
 Know their names and proper titles.

 Provide “Read-Ahead” Packages.
 These will include detailed information about the agenda and the team’s goals.
-Some may not accustomed to the direct “American-style” meeting (or English is not their primary language), so make sure you clue them in on the process the team will use.
+Some may not be accustomed to the direct “American-style” meeting (or English is not their primary language), so make sure you clue them in on the process the team will use.

 Be Balanced.
 Have different nationalities co-lead the team to ensure equal representation.
 Handouts should be multi-lingual (or at the very minimum, send in the “read ahead” packages so they can run them through a translator).
 Explain what the team’s products will be — recommendation, project plan, etc. Use a storyboard to reinforce where the team is and where it needs to go.